treble-maker123/game-final/README.md

 ## Game Description

-As a barve hunter and tinkerer of Lorham, whose residents have been terrorized by the monsters and orcs spawning from a demonic portal that recently appeared outside of the village, you have decided to taken up arms and put your skills to use in defending the village.
+As a brave hunter and tinkerer of Lorham, whose residents have been terrorized by the monsters and orcs spawning from a demonic portal that recently appeared outside of the village, you have decided to taken up arms and put your skills to use in defending the village.
 With your collection of guns and your talent for tinkering with mechanical contraptions, will you be able to protect the villagers of Lorham and drive the monsters back to the demonic realm?

 ### Points